Skip to main content

 Special-Purpose Modules

 Now that we have a whole technology stack, how about looking into special-purpose modules?
-We'll do that in part 7, with a discussion (and available open-source implementation) of full-text search!
+We'll do that across articles on a variety of special topics, such as a discussion (and available open-source implementation) of full-text search!

-This is part 6 of a 7-part series on Graph Databases and Neo4j.
+This article is part of a growing, ongoing series on Graph Databases and Neo4j

 Comments